Morvan syndrome and related disorders associated with CASPR2 antibodies

-Cryptococcal antigen latex agglutination is a reliable test of the presence of the organism in the CSF as it is positive in more than 90% of patients with meningitis (82; 178; 32; Clark et a 1990; 131; 130) and is a valuable test while awaiting fungal cultures (145).
-Falsely negative cryptococcal antigen tests may occur and do not appear to be due to a prozone phenomenon or interference from bound antibody or protein (40).
+Cryptococcal antigen latex agglutination is a reliable test of the presence of the organism in the CSF as it is positive in more than 90% of patients with meningitis (83; 182; 33; Clark et a 1990; 134; 133) and is a valuable test while awaiting fungal cultures (148).
+Falsely negative cryptococcal antigen tests may occur.
+Although in most instances, false negative antigen tests do not appear to be due to a prozone phenomenon or interference from bound antibody or protein (41), occasionally a prozone phenomenon may be observed with spuriously negative studies (98).
 Like the India ink test, high titer CSF cryptococcal antigen (greater than 2:2034) is seen more commonly in the AIDS patient than the non-AIDS patient with cryptococcal meningitis.
-Cryptococci are cultured from CSF in virtually all patients with meningitis but less commonly with parenchymal cryptococcomas in the absence of meningitis (178); however, a study of first-episode HIV-associated cryptococcal meningitis in Uganda found that 10% had a sterile culture despite the presence of crypotococcal antigen in the CSF (125).
+Cryptococci are cultured from CSF in virtually all patients with meningitis but less commonly with parenchymal cryptococcomas in the absence of meningitis (182); however, a study of first-episode HIV-associated cryptococcal meningitis in Uganda found that 10% had a sterile culture despite the presence of crypotococcal antigen in the CSF (128).
 The yield is improved when large volumes of CSF (10 to 30 mL) are removed and cultured.
 Neither India ink nor CSF cryptococcal antigen studies are reliable measures to assess the adequacy of therapy.
 CSF fungal cultures are definitive in this regard.
-Next-generation sequencing has also been demonstrated to be valuable in identifying cryptococcal meningitis (171).
+Next-generation sequencing has also been demonstrated to be valuable in identifying cryptococcal meningitis (175).

 Flucytosine is administered as 100 mg/kg per day orally in 4 divided doses and must also be adjusted for renal insufficiency.
 It is typically administered for 2 weeks at the inception of therapy.
 Side effects include bone marrow suppression, azotemia, and hepatic dysfunction.
 Flucytosine cannot be used as monotherapy due to the rapid development of resistance by the organism.